Njuelle/how-to-dashboard/part2.md

 In a [previous article] we demonstrated how to configure Kuzzle Analytics with the probes plugins.
 Now we will look at how to configure Kibana to make great visualizations with our data.
-Remember, we have two Kuzzle stacks : one for production and another one for collecting data and monitoring events.
+Remember, we have two Kuzzle stacks: one for production and another one for collecting data and monitoring events.

 ![Kuzzle KDC schema](img/kdc-schema2.png)